FezekaNzama/TicTacToe/README.md

 - In the terminal window type _"mvn clean package"_

 #### Run the jar file (VScode was the IDE used in development of this app):
+- Ensure both java and maven are saved to the system path variable
 - Open the command line terminal
 - In the command line navigate to the folder with the jar file (an executable java jar file of the app is included in the project folder.
 The file is titled "tictactoe.jar")
 - In the command line type the following _"java -jar 'filename'.jar "_ eg. _java -jar tictactoe.jar _